 Benthic fluxes and associated macrofauna

 Underwater benthic metabolism was estimated by measuring oxygen, carbon and nutrient fluxes during successive light (under maximum light conditions, both primary production and respiration processes) and dark (respiration) in situ incubations.
 The benthic chamber method was used, as is common for benthic fluxes measurements (e.g. Smith et al. 2009, Ouisse et al. 2014, Grenz et al. 2021).
 Three benthic chambers (volume=32L, surface=0.13 m2, Fig. 3) were simultaneously deployed in each modality (N=3) during each campaign.
+The heterogeneity of the habitat was deliberately taken into account in our sampling by randomly placing the benthic chambers in each area.
+The seagrass habitat was therefore considered in all its complexity, with its associated flora and fauna.
 The incubation time varied from 1.5 to 2.5 hours depending on the site and the season.
 A submersible pump connected to waterproof batteries ensured continuous gentle mixing of the water in the chambers during incubation.
-Salinity and underwater photosynthetically active radiation (PAR, μmol quanta m-2 s-1) were measured continuously (2 min frequency) approximately 30 cm above the sediment surface using a probe (AQUALABO-C4E) and a spherical underwater quantum sensor (LI-COR193), respectively.
+Salinity and underwater photosynthetic photon flux density (PPFD, μmol m-2 s-1) were measured continuously (2 min frequency) approximately 30 cm above the sediment surface using a probe (AQUALABO-C4E) and a spherical underwater quantum sensor (LI-COR193), respectively.
 Oxygen and temperature were continuously recorded inside chambers (HOBO ® U26-001, 1 min frequency).
 Water was sampled at the beginning and the end of the incubation for pH and alkalinity measurements.
 Additional water samples were taken at the beginning and the end of the light incubation for nutrient analysis. pH was measured on board using a multi-parameter probe (WTW® Multi 3620 IDS) equipped with a pH sensor (WTW® IDS SensoLyt 900-P).
 Alkalinity (mol.kg-1) was measured by pH-metric titration using the Titroline 7000 (SI Analytics, Germany), according to Dickson et al. (2007).
 Nutrient concentrations were quantified as previously described (§ 2.2).

 The dissolved inorganic carbon (DIC) concentration at each time point was calculated from the pH, total alkalinity (TA), temperature, pressure and salinity using the Seacarb package in R (Gattuso et al. 2023).
-Finally, fluxes were estimated from the slope of linear regression for oxygen or from the difference between the initial and final concentrations for nutrients and carbon, expressed per unit of time and surface area.
-Community respiration (CR, dark incubations) and Net Community Production (NCP, light incubations) were used to calculate the Gross Community Production as follows: GCP = |NCP| - |CR|.
+Finally, flux were estimated from the slope of linear regression for oxygen or from the difference between the initial and final concentrations for nutrients and carbon, expressed per unit of time and surface area.
+Community respiration (CR, dark incubations) and Net Community Production (NCP, light incubations) were used to calculate the Gross Community Production as follows: GCP = |NCP| + |CR|.
 The data have been pre-processed according to the rules and corrections listed in Table 1.

 Table 1.
 Corrections applied to the O2 and DIC flux data according to fixed rules.